cormacrelf/angular-skyhook/docs/DragLayer.md

 To use a drag layer as designed:

-1. Create a drag layer: [[DndService.dragLayer]].
+1. Create a drag layer: [[SkyhookDndService.dragLayer]].
 Make sure to unsubscribe from it in `ngOnDestroy()`.
 2. Listen to global drag state changes with [[DragLayer.listen]].
 These are all available on [[DragLayerMonitor]]: